Oil in Turkey: Geopolitics

 In 2019, the European Council objected to the Turkish drilling activities in the eastern Mediterranean.

 Unlike several European countries, which stopped buying oil and gas from Russia or were cut off after the 2022 Russian invasion of Ukraine, relations with Russia are such Turkey continues to buy both commodities from Russia.
 Turkey can consume discounted Russian diesel, and also buys discounted Russian crude, which it refines and sells legally as of 2022 (Note: In February 2023, however, an EU ban on direct importation of products refined from Russian crude started; products of Russian crude refined in other countries are legal.) as Turkish at the global price.
 For example, Shell and Vitol are claimed to have done this with SOCAR and Tüpraş, although there is no proof the purchased products were refined from Russian crude.
 Crude from different countries is often blended at refineries so as of 2023, it is not possible to tell where a barrel of diesel originated from; NGO Global Witness said the EU should ban products from refineries that refine Russian crude.

 It is sometimes difficult for media in Turkey to fully report on energy geopolitics.
 Turkey's President Recep Tayyip Erdoğan said in 2022 Turkey could not join sanctions on Russia because of import dependency.
 TPAO hopes to explore for oil and gas in Libyan waters, and a memorandum of understanding has been agreed with the Libyan government.

 The two main political parties in Northern Iraq the Patriotic Union of Kurdistan (PUK) and Kurdistan Democratic Party (KDP) would have to agree for a new pipeline to take the shortest route because oil would come from wells in the PUK-controlled area and pass through a KDP-controlled area.
 In 2022, the Iranian Islamic Revolutionary Guard Corps struck to stop a new pipeline.

 In 2023, the International Court of Arbitration ruled Turkey could not import from Iraqi Kurdistan without the consent of the Iraqi central government.
 Sales from Iraq have been affected by discounted Russian crude.
+Turkey is helping Somalia drill.